Armagedon13/Arduino-Projects/libraries/ModbusRTUSlave/README.md

 ### Parameters
 - `modbus`: a `ModbusRTUSlave` object.
 - `responseDelay`: number of milliseconds to wait before responding to requests.
 Allowed data types: `unsigned long`.

+*This function should only be used as a last resort.*

   </blockquote>
 </details>